Cannabis ingredient holds promise as antipsychotic medicine

-Scientists conducted a small trial of people with psychosis and found patients treated with CBD had lower levels of psychotic symptoms than those who received a placebo.
-Psychosis is characterized by paranoia and hallucinations.
+In research involving 88 people with psychosis - a mental disorder characterised by anxiety, paranoia and hallucinations - the scientists found patients treated with CBD had lower levels of psychotic symptoms than those who received a placebo.

-The study found that they were also more likely to be rated as “improved” by their psychiatrist and there were signs of better cognitive performance and functioning.
+They were also more likely to be rated as “improved” by their psychiatrist, the study found, and there were signs of better cognitive performance and functioning.

-The most common forms of psychosis are part of mental illnesses such as schizophrenia - which affects more than 21 million people worldwide - and bipolar disorder, but psychotic symptoms can also occur in conditions like Parkinson’s disease and alcohol or drug abuse.

 The main psychoactive ingredient in cannabis is delta-9-tetrahydrocannabinol, or THC.
-It can induce paranoia and anxiety and hallucinations and has been found in studies to increase the risk psychotic illness in people who regularly use potent forms of cannabis such as skunk.
+It can induce paranoia and anxiety and other unpleasant psychotic symptoms.

 But its second major constituent, CBD, has the opposite effects to THC - leading scientists to think it might one day be useful as a treatment in mental health.